I'm Sandra Halling.

 (SAND-ruh HALL-ing)

-I provide structural intervention at the organizational level and structural advisory mentorship and coaching for individuals.
+I provide structural intervention for organizations and 1:1 advisory support for individuals.

-What's most striking is my work is largely the same, regardless of your title or influence.
+My work is largely the same, regardless of your title or influence.
+Organizational dysfunction and distortion affects everyone.
+Those with the least authority sometimes carry the most burden.

 I've been doing some version of this work for twenty years, across organizations of varying size and configurations.